What is the Secure Act?

 The Stretch IRA strategy commonly used by affluent retirees.
 They know their spouses have enough money, and want to extend the wealth to their family, leaving a legacy.
 Large IRAs will feel this impact.
 Many affluent individuals have used Trusteed IRA’s to shelter this strategy and control distributions.

-Definition of a Trusteed IRA?
+What is a Trusteed IRA?

 An IRA names a trust as beneficiary, and at death of the IRA owner the assets are placed into the trust.
 Placing IRA assets into trust can offer many significant benefits.
 A Trusteed IRA offers protection, control of a trust, and the tax benefits of an IRA account.
 This provides the IRA owner flexibility and authority over how the wealth is spent for future generations.
 It creates family harmony.